Modified Exchange Rate

 Combining this, the exchange rate between outcome i and j (Eij) is given:

-Figure 2: Visualization of the exchange rates Eij(t) and Eji(t) over time, based on σ(t) and f(t), assuming constant odds p and Te (expiry) of 10.
+Note that the reciprocal relation is given by Eji = Ο(t) Β· p/f(t).
+Figure 2: Visualization of the exchange rates Eij(t) and Eji(t) over time, based on Ο(t) and f(t), assuming constant odds p and Te (expiry) of 10.
+A small swap fee as a percentage of the outcome tokens burned will be collected and automatically liquidated into USDC post-settlement.